0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    retain everything you consider necessary, like a simple tutorial.
 6. Lastly, it’s important to note that different compilers have slightly different implementations of the Standard Template Library (STL).
 While they provide the same library, there may be minor variations in implementation.
-For instance, in std::vector, if the size exceeds its capacity, it grows by 50% in Clang, whereas it grows by 100% in GCC.
+For instance, in `std::vector`, if the size exceeds its capacity, it grows by 50% in Clang, whereas it grows by 100% in GCC.
 7. **Ask ChatGPT the following question** to learn more:
    - There are many different STL implementations in C++; some are more efficient than the default STL, such as EASTL.
 Why hasn't the default STL been replaced with these more efficient